cgtcc/Ghostbuntu/README.md

      cd Ghostbuntu

 ###3) Build an image from your Dockerfile

 Now you need to compile your Docker image.
 This process  will download the Ubuntu image, update it, and install every required dependencies for running Ghost.
-This process may take a certain time to complete.
-DO NOT INTERRUPT THE PROCESS!

      docker build --no-cache -t ghostbuntu .